Xilinx/Vitis_Libraries/docs/guide_L1/internals/sha2.rst

 SHA-224 and SHA-256
 -------------------

-As SHA-224 is simply truncated SHA-256 with different initilization values, they share the same internal structure, as illustrated in the figure above.
+As SHA-224 is simply truncated SHA-256 with different initialization values, and they share the same internal structure, as illustrated in the figure above.

 A single instance of SHA-256/SHA-224 function processes input message at the rate of